kirk24788/KPS/utils/templates/README.md

 The main goal is to have a clean and fast codebase to allow further development.

-*Huge thanks to jhtordeux for his contributions to KPS!*
+*Huge thanks to htordeux and pcmd for their contributions to KPS!*

 *Thanks to jp-ganis, htordeux, nishikazuhiro, hax mcgee, pcmd and many more for all their contributions to the original JPS!*